 As a small business owner, you wear many hats.
 You're responsible for sales, marketing, product development, customer service, and more.
 So it's no surprise that bookkeeping can often fall by the wayside.
 But keeping accurate financial records is crucial to the success of your business.
 This is where a bookkeeper comes in.

-This article will explain what a bookkeeper does for small businesses and the importance of hiring one.
+This guide will explain what a bookkeeper does for small businesses and the importance of hiring one.
 We'll also provide tips on how to find the best bookkeeper for your business!

 What is a Bookkeeper?